 with $\lambda$ and $Q$ respectively defined in \eqref{eq:rate} and \eqref{eq:kernel}.
 The derivation of the lifted global balance \cite{Michel2020math,Guyon_2023} is straightforward as the invariance of $\pi$ is equivalent to

 The lifted global balance \eqref{eq:liftedGB} is obtained after some integration by parts and its satisfaction is checked in Appendix~\ref{appendix:pi_invariance}.
 The fact that $e$ and $-e$ balance each other out in \eqref{eq:liftedGB} is the mark of the non-reversibility of the generated process.
 More details on PDMP and ECMC can be found in \cite{Monemvassitis_2023,Guyon_2023}.
 In particular, we consider here a translational transport by updating a single field $\phi_i$ along $e$, but more general flows could be used \cite{Guyon_2023}.
 Also, other factorization schemes than the one in \eqref{eq:fmetro-acc} and/or choices of $Q$ are possible.
-For instance, we have explored schemes which factorize the quadratic interactions in groups of 2, 3 or 4 pair-wise interactions, thus associating a single event rate to each group instead of each pair-wise interaction.
+For instance, we have explored schemes which factorize the quadratic interactions in groups of 2, 3 or 4 pairwise interactions, thus associating a single event rate to each group instead of each pairwise interaction.
 We have also tried to separate the cosine interaction as $2\cos(2\phi_i)\cos(2\phi_j)=\cos(2\phi_i-2\phi_j)+\cos(2\phi_i+2\phi_j)$ which, factorizing both terms separately, can be simply dealt with by proposing the energy redirection $(i,e)\to (j,e)$ for the former, and $(i,e)\to (j,-e)$ for the latter.
 However, these schemes were always slower than the one detailed in the above.

 Finally, ECMC schemes often include a \emph{refreshment} mechanism, where the variable $v$ is resampled at some fixed time or following some homogeneous Poisson process.
 Both these schemes, among others, do not impact the invariance condition \eqref{eq:liftedGB} \cite{Monemvassitis_2023}.
-Such refreshment mechanisms can prove useful to ensure irreducibility or simply to improve on the convergence speed.
+Such refreshment mechanisms may prove useful to ensure ergodicity and sometimes even improve on the convergence \cite{Michel2014GenECMC,Lei_2019,Lu_2022,Eberle_2025}.
 In the following, we opted for a refreshment event every fixed $T_{\rm Ref}$, with $T_{\rm Ref}$ much larger than the typical time between events, but much smaller than the total simulation duration.